b00tc4mp/eurofirms-bootcamp-202305/staff/cristian-giraldez-seijo/web/app/README.md

 ##### Tasks

-- TODO add delete button in all the posts that belong to the user that is connected (in the session)
+- DONE add delete button in all the posts that belong to the user that is connected (in the session)
 - TODO implement deletePost logic to remove a post from database
 - TODO implement the modal window for asking the user if she/he really wants to delete the post (two buttons: delete, cancel)
 - TODO add a call to refresh the posts list after deleting the post